pikepdf/pikepdf/docs/api/models.rst

     An object for managing *number tree* data structures in PDFs.

-    A name tree is a key-value data structure, like name trees, except that the key is an integer.
+    A number tree is a key-value data structure, like name trees, except that the key is an integer.
+It behaves like ``Dict[int, pikepdf.Object]``.

     The keys can be sparse - not all integers positions will be populated.
 Keys are also always sorted; pikepdf will ensure that the order is preserved.

     The value may be any PDF object.
 Typically it will be a dictionary or array.

-    If the number tree is invalid in any way, pikepdf will automatically repair it if it is able to.
+    Internally in the PDF, a number tree can be a fairly complex tree data structure implemented with many dictionaries and arrays. pikepdf (using libqpdf) will automatically read, repair and maintain this tree for you.
 There should not be any reason to access the internal nodes of a number tree; use this interface instead.
-Likewise, pikepdf will automatically rebalance the internal tree as appropriate (all thanks to libqpdf).

     NumberTrees are not used much in PDF.
 The main thing they provide is a mapping between 0-based page numbers and user-facing page numbers (which pikepdf